Ballentine Partners LLC Sells 1,689 Shares of Target Co. (NYSE:TGT)

-Ballentine Partners LLC trimmed its holdings in Target Co.
-(NYSE:TGT – Free Report) by 16.1% in the 2nd quarter, according to its most recent filing with the SEC.
-The institutional investor owned 8,817 shares of the retailer’s stock after selling 1,689 shares during the quarter.
-Ballentine Partners LLC’s holdings in Target were worth $1,163,000 at the end of the most recent reporting period.
+Ballentine Partners LLC lessened its holdings in Target Co.
+(NYSE:TGT – Free Report) by 16.1% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 8,817 shares of the retailer’s stock after selling 1,689 shares during the quarter.
+Ballentine Partners LLC’s holdings in Target were worth $1,163,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds have also bought and sold shares of TGT.
-Plancorp LLC lifted its position in Target by 2.1% during the first quarter.
-Plancorp LLC now owns 2,520 shares of the retailer’s stock valued at $535,000 after purchasing an additional 53 shares during the period.
-Field & Main Bank raised its stake in Target by 0.6% during the 1st quarter.
-Field & Main Bank now owns 10,082 shares of the retailer’s stock valued at $1,670,000 after buying an additional 62 shares during the last quarter.
-Altus Wealth Group LLC lifted its holdings in shares of Target by 4.3% during the 1st quarter.
-Altus Wealth Group LLC now owns 1,594 shares of the retailer’s stock valued at $264,000 after buying an additional 65 shares during the period.
-Avidian Wealth Solutions LLC lifted its holdings in Target by 1.3% in the first quarter.
-Avidian Wealth Solutions LLC now owns 5,230 shares of the retailer’s stock valued at $866,000 after acquiring an additional 66 shares during the period.
-Finally, Rowland & Co.
-Investment Counsel ADV boosted its position in Target by 1.5% in the first quarter.
-Rowland & Co.
-Investment Counsel ADV now owns 4,565 shares of the retailer’s stock worth $756,000 after purchasing an additional 67 shares during the last quarter.
-Hedge funds and other institutional investors own 78.33% of the company’s stock.
+Other hedge funds have also added to or reduced their stakes in the company.
+Healthcare of Ontario Pension Plan Trust Fund boosted its stake in shares of Target by 3,577.5% during the 1st quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,471 shares of the retailer’s stock valued at $312,000 after purchasing an additional 1,431 shares in the last quarter.
+Zions Bancorporation N.A. boosted its position in Target by 3.3% during the 1st quarter.
+Zions Bancorporation N.A. now owns 3,045 shares of the retailer’s stock valued at $646,000 after acquiring an additional 96 shares in the last quarter.
+Covestor Ltd boosted its position in shares of Target by 131.7% during the first quarter.
+Covestor Ltd now owns 702 shares of the retailer’s stock valued at $149,000 after purchasing an additional 399 shares in the last quarter.
+Merit Financial Group LLC bought a new position in Target in the first quarter worth $208,000.
+Finally, Ergoteles LLC lifted its position in Target by 191.5% during the first quarter.
+Ergoteles LLC now owns 11,794 shares of the retailer’s stock valued at $2,503,000 after buying an additional 7,748 shares during the period.
+78.33% of the stock is owned by institutional investors.

-In other Target news, insider Brian C. Cornell sold 30,000 shares of the company’s stock in a transaction on Friday, August 18th.
-The stock was sold at an average price of $130.70, for a total value of $3,921,000.00.
-Following the completion of the sale, the insider now directly owns 399,669 shares in the company, valued at approximately $52,236,738.30.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-0.23% of the stock is currently owned by company insiders.
+In other Target news, insider Brian C. Cornell sold 30,000 shares of the firm’s stock in a transaction dated Friday, August 18th.
+The stock was sold at an average price of $130.70, for a total transaction of $3,921,000.00.
+Following the sale, the insider now directly owns 399,669 shares of the company’s stock, valued at $52,236,738.30.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+0.23% of the stock is currently owned by insiders.

 Target Stock Performance

-Target (NYSE:TGT – Get Free Report) last posted its quarterly earnings results on Wednesday, August 16th.
-The retailer reported $1.80 EPS for the quarter, topping the consensus estimate of $1.41 by $0.39.
-The company had revenue of $24.77 billion for the quarter, compared to the consensus estimate of $25.18 billion.
+Target (NYSE:TGT – Get Free Report) last released its earnings results on Wednesday, August 16th.
+The retailer reported $1.80 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.41 by $0.39.
 Target had a net margin of 3.12% and a return on equity of 29.43%.
-The firm’s revenue was down 4.9% compared to the same quarter last year.
-During the same quarter last year, the firm posted $0.39 EPS.
-As a group, analysts expect that Target Co. will post 7.58 earnings per share for the current year.
+The company had revenue of $24.77 billion during the quarter, compared to analyst estimates of $25.18 billion.
+During the same period in the prior year, the firm posted $0.39 EPS.
+The firm’s quarterly revenue was down 4.9% compared to the same quarter last year.
+On average, analysts expect that Target Co. will post 7.58 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Sunday, December 10th.
-Investors of record on Wednesday, November 15th will be paid a $1.10 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Sunday, December 10th.
+Investors of record on Wednesday, November 15th will be paid a dividend of $1.10 per share.
+This represents a $4.40 dividend on an annualized basis and a dividend yield of 4.19%.
 The ex-dividend date is Tuesday, November 14th.
-This represents a $4.40 annualized dividend and a yield of 4.19%.
-Target’s dividend payout ratio (DPR) is currently 60.44%.
+Target’s dividend payout ratio (DPR) is 60.44%.

 Target Corporation operates as a general merchandise retailer in the United States.
 The company offers apparel for women, men, boys, girls, toddlers, and infants and newborns, as well as jewelry, accessories, and shoes; and beauty and personal care, baby gear, cleaning, paper products, and pet supplies.